President: Olaf Eisen (email@example.com)

 Deputy President: Carleen Tijm-Reijmer

 The Cryosphere are those parts of the Earth and other planetary bodies that are subject to prolonged periods of temperatures below the freezing point of water.
 These include glaciers, frozen ground, sea ice, snow and ice.
 One of the main aims of the EGU Division on Cryospheric Sciences is to facilitate the exchange of information within the science community.
 It does so by organizing series of sessions at the annual EGU assembly, and through the publishing of the open-access journal `The Cryosphere’.
-The division awards the Louis Agassiz medal for outstanding contributions to the science of the cryosphere.
+The division awards the Julia and Johannes Weertman medal for outstanding contributions to the science of the cryosphere.

 Current issue of the EGU newsletter